genesisneo/next-boilerplate/README.md

 ## Description

 This boilerplate is based on `create-next-app@latest --typescript` and follow the [NextJs Redux](https://github.com/vercel/next.js/tree/canary/examples/with-redux) sample.
-By default, the boilerplate is designed for [NextJs Server-Side Rendering](https://nextjs.org/docs/app/building-your-application/data-fetching), but can easily changed to [NextJs Client Side](https://nextjs.org/docs/getting-started/react-essentials#the-use-client-directive).
+By default, the boilerplate is designed for [NextJs Server-Side Rendering (SSR)](https://nextjs.org/docs/app/building-your-application/data-fetching), but can easily changed to [NextJs Client-Side (CSR)](https://nextjs.org/docs/getting-started/react-essentials#the-use-client-directive).
 For linting, instead of using `next lint`, this boilerplate use [ESLint](https://eslint.org/), [Stylelint](https://stylelint.io/), and [Prettier](https://prettier.io/).
 Feel free to update the linting rules to your liking.
 [Husky](https://typicode.github.io/husky/) is added to do linting before committing developers changes.
 The boilerplate also includes a [Visual Studio Code](https://code.visualstudio.com/) settings and can be found in `.vscode/settings.json`.

 ---